AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/create-publish-model.md

 ![](../images/models-recipes/model-walkthrough/select-train.png)

-The **Configuration** page appears.
-Here you can configure the training runs[!UICONTROL num_recommendations] value, also known as a Hyperparameter.
-A trained and optimized Model will utilize the best-performing Hyperparameters based on the results of the training run.
+The **[!UICONTROL Configuration]** page appears.
+Here you can configure the training runs `num_recommendations` value, also known as a hyperparameter.
+A trained and optimized model will utilize the best-performing hyperparameters based on the results of the training run.

 Hyperparameters cannot be learned, therefore they must be assigned before training runs occur.
-Adjusting Hyperparameters may change the accuracy of the Trained Model.
-Since optimizing a Model is an iterative process, multiple training runs may be required before a satisfactory evaluation is achieved.
+Adjusting hyperparameters may change the accuracy of the trained model.
+Since optimizing a model is an iterative process, multiple training runs may be required before a satisfactory evaluation is achieved.

 >[!TIP]
 >
->Set **[!UICONTROL num_recommendations]** to 10.
+>Set `num_recommendations` to 10.

 ![](../images/models-recipes/model-walkthrough/training-configuration.png)

-An additional data points appear on the Model evaluation chart once a training run completes, this may take up to several minutes.
+Additional data points appear on the model evaluation chart.
+It can take up to several minutes for this to appear once a run is complete.

 ![](../images/models-recipes/model-walkthrough/training-graphs.png)